RibirX/Ribir/docs/essentials/widget_language.md

 >}
 >```

 That's all, we've covered all the syntax of `widget!`.
+You can find the code in [github](https://github.com/RibirX/Ribir/blob/master/ribir/examples/greet.rs).
+And this's just a `widget!` syntax teaching demo, no consideration to its completeness and reasonableness.
+In practices, use a `visible` to control `greet` show or hide is a easier and better way.